-Can MCT Oil Cause Stomach Pain?
+Can the MCT Oil in Tanasi Products Cause Stomach Pain?

 What Is MCT Oil?

 MCT oil is a saturated fat that is made by processing kernel palm oil and coconut oil.
 It is important to note that you should not confuse coconut oil with MCT oil.
 This is because the former is made up of both MCTs and LCTs (Long Chain Triglycerides) while the latter is mainly composed of MCTs, with a low composition of LCTs, if any.
-MCTs are also present in a number of dairy products in lower concentrations.
+MCTs are also present in a number of dairy products, albeit in lower concentrations.

 Why Do People Take MCT Oil?